-Unfortunately, Lao is one of those languages that is difficult to learn as it uses its own script know as Akson Lao (Lao: ອັກສອນລາວ) Although beautiful to look at; it is impossible to discern for a westerner without specialist training, which is where Ling comes in.
+Unfortunately, Lao is one of those languages that is difficult to learn as it uses its own script, known as Akson Lao (Lao: ອັກສອນລາວ).
+Although beautiful to look at; it is impossible to discern for a westerner without specialist training, which is where Ling comes in.

 Ling understands that just because a country doesn’t have as many native speakers, we shouldn’t forget its language.
 So we focus on many lesser-known languages, such as Lao, Khmer, and Thai (which share many similarities).
 We craft specialized lessons from our contacts within the Lao teaching world, just over the border from the head office of the Ling app.
 Check out this blog on the differences between Thai and Lao to learn more.

 If you want to learn another sister language of Lao, have a look at 20 words and phrases in Khmer, also from the Ling blog.

 The ling app is not a magic bullet, it will not make you fluent in a month, but it is the most potent technological intervention you can make on your language-learning journey.
 Want to try it out?
 Download it on the Play Store or App Store now!